-Don’t be a washing machine martyr … and other easy swaps
+Don’t be a washing machine martyr … and other sustainable practices

 Everyone wants to help the planet right?
 You wouldn’t even be finding this if you weren’t conscious of what is going on.
 If you can save some extra cash whilst doing so then it’s a double whammy win!
 Being conscious, just thinking twice about how little things affect bigger things.
 Better habits, be a better example for the younger generation who will have their own struggles.
 Let’s teach them well!

 Some easy peasy changes that you can do TODAY.
-I will do another post about planning for changes that you can work towards doing eco friendly habits.
+I will do another post about planning for changes that you can work towards doing eco habits and sustainable practices..

 Get serious about water, AS IT IS PRECIOUS.
 Without it, we will be up the proverbial creek…...and it will be dry.